huangste/macro-regime-classifier/decision_flow.md

 and transition probabilities are robust across different market environments, rather than relying on a single validation period.
 This provides a more reliable assessment of model stability.

-While in supervised learning I can use cross validation score, for unsupervised learning, the validation become: experienced learned from past still make sense in the future? so the work flow becomes like: examples：for train_idx, val_idx in tscv.split(X):
+While in supervised learning I can use cross validation score, for unsupervised learning, the validation become: experienced learned from past still make sense in the future? we can use a mix of silhouette, persistence, explained variance, and stability, plus economic interpretation. so the work flow becomes like:

+examples：
+for train_idx, val_idx in tscv.split(X):

     # Step 1: fit PCA + GMM on TRAIN
     pca.fit(X_train)